Retirement Benefits in Divorce

 Often, the decision on the amount of benefits to transfer must be preceded by determining the benefits’ value.
 (Retirement benefits, like any other marital asset, must be valued.)
 For example, if the retirement benefits an employee has accrued mean that at retirement the employee will receive $4,000 per month, the question is: What is the value, today, of such future stream of payment?
 Also, the value of benefits can sometimes be offset against the value of other marital assets.

-Mr. Vetrano has determined the value of benefits for all types of retirement plans.
-In addition, Mr. Vetrano has also benefited his clients by uncovering errors in valuations done by others, including actuaries and accountants.
-Such error has extended to tens of thousands of dollars, and sometimes more.
+We have determined the value of benefits for all types of retirement plans.
+In addition, we have benefited our clients by uncovering errors in valuations done by others, including actuaries and accountants.
+Such errors have amounted to tens of thousands of dollars, and sometimes more.

 Retirement Benefit Waivers at Divorce and Death